apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Pentagon to 'rush' Patriot missiles to Ukraine in $6bn package**
+**Boeing's Starliner spacecraft will not fly private missions yet, officials say**

-You can read more about it [here](https://www.bbc.com/news/world-us-canada-68901820).
+You can read more about it [here](https://www.space.com/boeing-starliner-spacecraft-private-astronaut-nasa-focus).

 ## Requirements
 - Python 3.8